thijs/android-ecl-bootstrap/README.md

 in `example/app/src/main/cpp/src/cxx/main.cpp`.
 In that file you'll see that the function is actually called `Java_org_example_testapp_EmbeddedCommonLisp_JNIstart` which is JNI's way to automatically discover native functions.
+You should also take note of the matching `external fun` declaration in `EmbeddedCommonLisp.kt`.

 This function does just the bare minimum, logging some stuff and then calling `ecl_boot`, defined in `ecl_boot.cpp` in the same directory.

 The function `ecl_boot` sets up our Lisp environment, and loads the `module.fas` we copied to the correct location earlier.

+## Building your own Lisp module `.fas` files

+In `example/app/src/main/lisp/module` you'll find complete examples of how to build the Lisp code for your project.
+In principle the only files you'd need to change are the `.asd`, the `.deps` and the `.lisp` files.

+The seperate package files are of course not strictly necessary.

+The example as setup actually builds two seperate `.fas` files (`module.fas` and `other.fas`), although only one is actually used in the rest of the example project code.